evodify/genotype-files-manipulations/README.md

 [pseudoPhasingHetero_in_callsTab.py](pseudoPhasingHetero_in_callsTab.py) phases the sequences by random split of heterozygous sites.

-[MAFtoTAB.py](MAFtoTAB.py) transforms the [MAF](https://genome.ucsc.edu/FAQ/FAQformat.html#format5) file to tab file.
-Indels are skipped.

-[make_custom_map.py](make_custom_map.py) creates a custom map file from a genotype tab/vcf file and a known map.

-[MAF-Calls_alignment-complement.py](MAF-Calls_alignment-complement.py) processes the Calls-MAF aligned file to complement the reverse complemented sequences of MAF and outputs Tab file with the coordinates of new genome.

-[MAF-TAB_reference.py](MAF-TAB_reference.py) transforms the MAF file to tab file with Chr Pos of both sequences.
-Indels are skipped.

 [RefSeqGene_extract_summary.py](RefSeqGene_extract_summary.py) extracts summary info from NCBI Gene annotation.

 [remove_Insertions_from_callsTab.py](remove_Insertions_from_callsTab.py) removes insertions of longer than 1 bp and replaces deletions of 1 bp marked as "*" with "-".